python/cpython/Doc/library/logging.rst

 keyword arguments of the logging call, and it passes back (potentially) modified versions of these to use in the call to the underlying logger.
-The default implementation of this method leaves the message alone, but inserts an "extra" key in the keyword argument whose value is the dict-like object passed to the constructor.
-Of course, if you had passed an "extra" keyword argument in the call to the adapter, it will be silently overwritten.
+The default implementation of this method leaves the message alone, but inserts an 'extra' key in the keyword argument whose value is the dict-like object passed to the constructor.
+Of course, if you had passed an 'extra' keyword argument in the call to the adapter, it will be silently overwritten.

-The advantage of using "extra" is that the values in the dict-like object are merged into the :class:`LogRecord` instance's __dict__, allowing you to use customized strings with your :class:`Formatter` instances which know about the keys of the dict-like object.
+The advantage of using 'extra' is that the values in the dict-like object are merged into the :class:`LogRecord` instance's __dict__, allowing you to use customized strings with your :class:`Formatter` instances which know about the keys of the dict-like object.
 If you need a different method, e.g. if you